Seeding tomorrow’s priority medicines

 About the National Phenotypic Screening Centre (NPSC)

 NPSC is a world-class facility for automated, high content, phenotypic screening.
 The goal of the NPSC is to bring advances in industrial drug screening capabilities to academic investigators.
 NPSC is a partnership between the Universities of Dundee, Edinburgh and Oxford.
 The project was established with an £8M infrastructure award from the Scottish Funding Council to the Scottish Universities Life Science Alliance (SULSA).
 NPSC operates as an open centre and aims to collaborate globally to develop the physiologically-relevant assays from biologists who are keen to achieve impact by seeing their best research ideas translated from the lab into the drug discovery pipeline.
-Learn more at www.npsc.ac.uk
+Learn more about NPSC.

 About the University of Dundee – School of Life Sciences